Flybuys (Australia)

 Flybuys is an Australian customer loyalty program equally owned by the Coles Group and Wesfarmers through joint venture Loyalty Pacific.
-Members can accrue points by shopping at Coles Group brands (Coles Supermarkets, Coles Express, Liquorland, etc.), certain Wesfarmers brands (Kmart, Target, Bunnings Warehouse, Officeworks, catch.com.au, Kleenheat, etc.), and some third-party partners like HCF Insurance and Optus.
-Points can then be redeemed for money off purchases at Coles Supermarkets, Kmart, and Target stores (2,000 points gives an A$10 discount), as well as holidays (through Flybuys Travel) and household goods (from the Flybuys Rewards Store).
+Members can accrue points by shopping at Coles Group brands (Coles Supermarkets, Liquorland, etc.), certain Wesfarmers brands (Kmart, Target, Bunnings, Officeworks, catch.com.au, Kleenheat, etc.), and some third-party partners like HCF Insurance, Coles Express and Optus.
+Points can then be redeemed for money off purchases at Coles Supermarkets, Coles Express, Liquorland, Kmart, Officeworks, Target and mycar (2,000 points gives an A$10 discount), as well as holidays (through Flybuys Travel or Velocity Frequent Flyer) and household goods (from the Flybuys Rewards Store).

-It is one of Australia's largest loyalty programs, with 8.6 million members in 6.6 million households.
+It is one of Australia's largest loyalty programs and has over nine million members.
 Fifteen Flybuys cards are scanned every second on average in Australia.